Skip to main content

 Not Compatible with Cloud-Based Emailing

 Email authentication protocols are yet to be compatible with cloud-based email infrastructures.
 This is because of the frequent changing of IP addresses in that structure.
-Moreover, keeping a tab on the links between IP addresses and their corresponding service is extremely challenging
+Moreover, keeping a tab on the links between IP addresses and their corresponding service is extremely challenging.

 SPF, for instance, can pose difficulties when managing complex email environments.
 Implementing and maintaining SPF records for organizations with **multiple email servers or third-party email services can be intricate.
 SPF records need to be kept up to date, and accurately listing all authorized senders is crucial to prevent legitimate emails from being flagged as spam.
 Furthermore, the strict SPF mechanism can lead to email delivery issues when changes in an organization’s email infrastructure occur.